apollographql/specs/link/v1.0/link-v1.0.md

 ## Locating definitions and references

-Locate a definition or reference within the document's scope, returning a gref.
+{Locate} a definition or reference within the document's scope, returning a global graph reference.

 {defOrRef} must be one of:
 - a definition node with a name